 It's claimed that an average player can win about 25% of their games and a good player from 40% to 50%.

-The game requires some level of skill to do well; however, a good part of the game is luck.
-It's not uncommon to be dealt a randomly generated game where the player has no appreciable chance of winning.
+The game requires some level of skill to do well; however, luck is a good part of the game.
+It's not uncommon to be dealt a randomly generated game where the player has no apparent chance of winning.

 The goal of Easthaven Solitaire is to build all 4 ordered suits from the ace to the king in the foundations.